 Learn about signage standards.

 We have an approved vendor for interior and exterior signage to ensure all your needs are met within guidelines, standards and processes.
 Requests for signage are made through Facilities Management.
 To order signage or for more information, visit Pulse (Intranet login access is required).

 Requests for signage are made through Facilities Management.
 You can learn more about signs and the process for ordering signs here (Intranet login access is required) or by searching ‘signage’ on Pulse.

-On exterior signs, the hospital name should have visual prominence with the logo and Fraser Health signature (name) used as secondary identities to show that the hospital is part of the Fraser Health system.
+On exterior signs, the acute site name should have visual prominence with the logo and Fraser Health signature (name) used as secondary identities to show that the acute site is part of the Fraser Health system.